therubymug/hitch/README.md

 - For leela and fry to pair:
   - hitch leela fry
-- To clear pair info (for the local project):
+- To clear pair info:
   - hitch -u
 - For a complete list of features:
   - hitch -h